OpenDSA/OpenDSA/RST/en/PointersJava/HeapMem.rst

 Heap memory provides greater control for the programmer |---| the blocks of memory can be requested in any size, and they remain allocated until they are deallocated implicitly.
 Heap memory can be passed back to the caller since it is not deallocated on exit, and it can be used to build linked structures such as linked lists and binary trees.
-The disadvantage of heap memory is that  the program must make explicit allocation calls to manage the heap memory.
+The disadvantage of heap memory is that the program must make explicit allocation calls to manage the heap memory, and the program has to wait when the garbage collector runs.
 The heap memory does not operate automatically and conveniently the way local memory does.

 .. odsascript:: AV/Pointers/LocalHeapaloc.js